 Religion and memory on the land

-I welcome inquiries from prospective graduate students interested in thinking critically about the question of religion, both in the sense of its genealogical formation as a concept and in terms of how religion is also a word of power that shapes the actions and histories of people, communities, and nations.
+I welcome inquiries from prospective graduate and postdoctoral students interested in thinking critically about the question of religion, both in the sense of its genealogical formation as a concept and in terms of how religion is also a word of power that shapes the actions and histories of people, communities, and nations.
 I see community and collaboration as a central part of graduate student formation, and often include students in research and workshop travel, as well as publish together with them.
 For a range of examples of how my students, past and present, have made their mark on the study of religion, please see below.

 Kyle Byron